 On July 10, 2019, WEC staff received an Application for Approval of EVS 5.3.4.1.
 ES&S submitted complete specifications for hardware, firmware, and software related to the voting system.
 In addition, ES&S submitted technical manuals, documentation, and instruction materials necessary for the operation of EVS 5.3.4.1.
 Also included with the application documentation was the testing report from the Voting Equipment Testing Lab (VSTL) which conducted federal level testing for this system.
 Initially, ES&S requested that Commission staff proceed with testing using EVS 5.2.4.0 as a "base system" for approval of EVS 5.3.4.1.
-Normally, when an application is received for a system containing a telecommunications component for moderning unofficial results, the application will contain a "base" system version which is EAC certified and a secondary system version which is identical to the "base" system except for the addition of a telecommunications hardware.
-In such applications, EVS 5.3.4.1 being among them, the secondary system version lacks EAC certification, but is federally tested to comply with the 2005 Voluntary Voting Systems Guidelines (VVSG).
-After researching application documentation submitted by ES&S and through numerous exchanges with the VSTL, Pro V&V, staff determined that there were enough changes between EVS 5.2.4.0 and EVS 5.3.4.1 that a full test campaign was warranted prior to seeking Commission approval of EVS 5.3.4.1.
+Normally, when an application is received for a system containing a telecommunications component for modeming unofficial results, the application will contain a "base" system version which is EAC certified and a secondary system version which is identical to the "base" system except for the addition of a telecommunications hardware.
+In such applications, EVS 5.3.4.1 being among them, the secondary systems Guidelines (VVSG).